 node-medley

-is a Node.js native module built on top of JUCE framework to provide audio playback to either an audio output device or Node.js stream
+is a Node.js native module built on top of JUCE framework.
+It provides audio playback to both audio output device and Node.js stream

 - Cross-platform